EdouardZemb/septante/README.md

 I'm currently a student in computer sciences and this project is the first not related to school or work.

 ## Design
-Before coding the website I made a design using _adobe xd_ just.
-The main reason is that to have a guide line to follow duri.
+Before coding the website I made a design using _adobe xd_.
+The main reason is to have a guide line to follow.
 ### Home page
 ![Home Page](/images/Home.png)
 ### Collections